nikogura/keymaster/README.md

 * Creates Roles per Team, generating Vault Auth endpoints allowing the `secrets` client or any other Vault savvy user to authenticate to Vault and get a token.

 * Roles have 'Realms' which are computing environments.
 Each Realm configures a different flavor of Authentication backend.
-Choices are 'k8s', 'iam', 'tls', and 'external'.
-'External' auth means the Role is configured, but authentication is handled by some other system (such as LDAP).
+Choices are 'k8s', 'iam', and 'tls'.

 * Does *not* create the per team secrets engines in Vault.
 That has to be done manually by a Vault Admin.
 This is deliberate, and allows `keymaster` to run with limited permissions (creating new storage engines would require `keymaster` to run with root permissions).